tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2018-05-26-kpw-arena-x-kawaleria-vs-sojusz.md

 #### Recap

-- Two unknown girls in catsuits accompany Moloch to the ring.
-One of them is the future [Diana Strong](@/w/diana-strong.md).
+- Two new girls in catsuits accompany Moloch to the ring.
+One of them will later make an in-ring debut as [Diana](@/w/diana-strong.md).
 - Ditching the old persona of Kowalski, Mateusz Kakareko became more aggressive, using a Taekwondo-based style, and broke his losing streak.
 - Greg "christened" members of the Kawaleria stable by spitting watter on them.
 This would later become part of his character.
 - Kamil Aleksander's mother was present, and Kamil gave her a rose for Mother's Day (May 26th in Poland)